Data Validation Reference (Dynamic Enums)

 # With custom OAK configuration

-linkml-term-validator validate-data data.yaml -s schema.yaml --oak-config oak_config.yaml
+linkml-term-validator validate-data data.yaml -s schema.yaml --config oak_config.yaml

 # Multiple data files